-Our 2020 Creative Community Artist-in-Residence Leesa Haapapuro will be in “virtual residence” at Kennedy Heights Arts Center from April 20 – May 31.
-Working from her studio in Dayton, Ohio, Leesa will create a public art installation that is a message of hope from our community, to our community.
-This powerful message will be developed through online crowdsourcing from community members like yourself, then translated into the form of plants using “floriography”, the coded language of plants.
+Leesa was in virtual residence at Kennedy Heights Arts Center from April 20 – May 31.
+Working from her studio in Dayton, Ohio, Leesa created four public art installations that serve as messages of hope from our community, to our community.
+These powerful messages were gleened from online submissions from community members, and translated into the form of plants using “floriography”, the coded language of plants.

 Participation is FREE, thanks to generous support from the National Endowment for the Arts, Ohio Arts Council, and the Eleanora C. U. Alms Trust, Fifth Third Bank, Trustee.

 Leesa Haapapuro is an interdisciplinary artist from Dayton, Ohio, proficient in a wide variety of techniques from stone carving to welding to weaving.
 Leesa’s efforts to connect with others through her artistic practice are often radical and transformative.
 She has made socially-engaged, collaborative art projects and site-specific installations with more than 10 communities in Ohio.
 She received the City of Dayton’s Community Artist award and is a three-time recipient of The Montgomery County Regional Arts and Cultural Individual Artist Fellowship.